About C Three Foundation

 Executive Director, Board of Directors

-Jenny earned her Bachelors Degree in Journalism from Florida Gulf Coast University (FGCU) in 2013 and her Master of Public Administration degree from FGCU in 2016.
-She has more than 20 years of managerial experience in a variety of fields.
+Jenny R Williamson, MPA earned her Bachelor’s Degree in Journalism from Florida Gulf Coast University (FGCU) in 2013 and her Master of Public Administration degree with a concentration in nonprofit management from FGCU in 2016.
+She has nearly three decades of managerial experience in a variety of fields.

-She is a social media professional, and a freelance writer who earned journalism awards from the Florida Associated Press Broadcasters and the Society of Professional Journalists.
+Jenny is a social media professional, and a freelance writer who earned journalism awards from the Florida Associated Press Broadcasters and the Society of Professional Journalists.
 She spent a year at Antioch University New England taking courses in leadership and social justice.
-Jenny also holds a professional certificate in marketing from Boston College, and is an associate member of NAADAC the Association for Addiction Professionals.
+Jenny also holds a professional certificate in marketing from Boston College.
+She combines the skills learned in these diverse programs to amplify the reach of the C Three Foundation on a global scale.

-In her spare time Jenny is a competitive disc golfer, Boston Red Sox fan, and enjoys spending time with her wife, dog, two cats and a chicken.
+In her spare time Jenny is a competitive disc golfer, and enjoys spending time with her wife, dog, two cats, turtle, and a chicken.

 John David Sinclair, PhD